 - Medical Exploring Program: Introduces middle and high school students to the roles healthcare professionals play in various hospital departments.
 A second program, Body Guards, teaches elementary, middle and high school students about a wide range of health and fitness topics, including nutrition, first aid, proper hygiene and the dangers of alcohol, tobacco, drugs and inhalants.
-Sponsored with the Greenwich and Westchester Girl Scouts and Boy Scouts.
+Sponsored with the Boy Scouts of America, Greenwich chapter.

 - Smoke Stoppers: Smokers who want to quit can take advantage of the nationally-recognized smoking cessation program and a variety of program options.
 This program is taught by a clinical specialist at Greenwich Hospital.
 Four sessions.
 Includes Smoke Stoppers Kit.

 - Speakers Bureau: Greenwich Hospital health experts are available to speak to corporate or private groups about a variety of topics such as Heart Attack Prevention and Alert, Women and Heart Disease, Stress Management, Dining Out the Healthy Way, Shopping Tips, Nutrition Labels and more.
 For a complete list of topics or to inquire about a speaker for a group, call 203-863-4444.

 For more information about these programs, please call Community Health at Greenwich Hospital at 203-863-4444.